Zine Magubane: Early life and education

 Magubane was born in Chicago, Illinois.
 Her father, Bernard Magubane, was a prominent South African scholar and one of the leading anti-apartheid activists based in the United States.

-Magubane received her undergraduate degree in politics at Princeton University, and obtained a masters and Ph.D degree in sociology from Harvard.
+Magubane received her undergraduate degree in politics at Princeton University, and obtained a master's degree and Ph.D. degree in sociology from Harvard.

 Career

 Magubane began her career as a lecturer in the Department of Sociology at the University of Cape Town.
 After a brief hiatus to do research with the Human Sciences Research Council in Pretoria, South Africa, Magubane returned to teaching.
-She served as an Associate Professor of Sociology and African Studies at the University of Illinois at Urbana-Champaign before her current position as an Associate Professor of Sociology at Boston College.
+She served as an associate professor of Sociology and African Studies at the University of Illinois at Urbana-Champaign before her current position as a professor of sociology at Boston College.
 In 2015, Magubane returned to the University of Cape Town when she accepted a six-month visiting professorship through the Van Zyl Slabbert Chair.